DrAShabut/AndroidDev/session-4.md

 ```

 **Load Button**

 ❶ Retrieve the shared preferences object by getting a reference to it.
 The syntax for creating a shared preferences object is the same as that for retrieving it.

-Android is clever enough to
-Note:
-Figure out that if the file doesn’t exist, you want to create it, and if it does exist, you want to retrieve it
+Android is clever enough to figure out that if the file doesn’t exist, you want to create it, and if it does exist, you want to retrieve it.

 ❷ Get the data out of the shared pref file using one of the get methods; store it in a String variable

 ❸ Set the text of the TextView object using the retrieved data from the shared pref file

 The final code should look like the following: